 Visual acuity has to do with how well your eyes see at up close distances, intermediate distances, and far away distances.
 During a preventative eye care visit with our pediatric ophthalmologist or a pediatric optometrist, we can determine if your child has trouble seeing at any distance.
 If a refractive error is diagnosed, such as nearsightedness (also referred to as myopia) or farsightedness (also referred to as hyperopia), we will work with our licensed opticians to find the right glasses for your child.

 Eye teaming is the ability to coordinate and use both eyes together as a team.
 It’s important for both of our eyes to be performing at the same rate, sharing the workload.
 When one eye is stronger than the other, children run the risk of losing function in one of their eyes as the brain slowly shuts down the weaker eye.
 Unfortunately, regular vision screenings by a pediatrician do not test for eye teaming.
-During a preventative eye care visit with our doctors, we’ll identify how well your child’s eyes perform as a team and ensure both eyes are equally strong.
+During a comprehensive eye care visit with our doctors, we’ll identify how well your child’s eyes perform as a team and ensure both eyes are equally strong.

-Being able to follow along when reading or following an object that’s in motion, like a thrown baseball, is another important part of healthy vision.
+Being able to follow along when reading or following an object that’s in motion—like a thrown baseball—is another important part of healthy vision.
 Oftentimes, children may have issues with tracking out of one eye, which may be a sign of strabismus.
 As the muscles that help move your child’s eye falter, it can lead to permanent damage and even vision loss.

 There are many ocular diseases that are common among children.
 These include strabismus, a misalignment of the eyes, or amblyopia, more commonly referred to as lazy eye.
 Our pediatric team will evaluate your child for any ocular diseases that might be present and develop a treatment plan suitable for the patient.

-How do you know that their vision is healthy and that their eyes are functioning properly?
+How do you know that your child’s vision is healthy and that their eyes are functioning properly?
 Children are unlikely to raise concerns about their vision because they simply don’t know that there is a problem.
 They often assume that what they are experiencing or seeing is normal.
 And while most children will have vision screenings performed by their pediatrician’s office, they oftentimes fail to diagnose vision problems that can lead to learning issues.
 In fact, roughly 2 out of every 10 children who pass a visual screener at the pediatrician have a visual problem.
-That is why Wilmington Eye strongly recommends comprehensive eye exams for children prior to beginning their first year of school.
+That is why Wilmington Eye strongly recommends comprehensive pediatric eye exams for children prior to beginning their first year of school.